daveythacher/LED_Matrix_RP2040/LED_Matrix/lib/Matrix/S_BCM/README.md

 # S_PWM Documentation
-This implements the S_PWM Matrix Algorithm for standard (GEN 1) LED Panels.
-This does not use binary coded modulation (BCM) or bit angle modulation (BAM).
+This implements the S_BCM Matrix Algorithm for standard (GEN 1) LED Panels.
+This does use binary coded modulation (BCM) or bit angle modulation (BAM).

 ## Status
 This is believed to be in working order, however no testing has been done.